adamrmelnyk/blag/content/post/taocp-vol-2-seminumerical-algorithms.md

 ### Why So Many Tests?

 True randomness is difficult to obtain, some might argue that it may be impossible.
-This is even more true because after all, we are working with computers which <i>should</i> not behave randomly.
+This is even more true because after all, we are working with computers which *should* not behave randomly.
 For this reason we need to determine that they are significantly random enough.
 To determine this we need to use thorough statistical analysis to show us in a quantifiable way, how random they are.
 This can be difficult and time consuming to prove as it turns some random generators will pass a few of these tests, yet completely fail others.
 Luckily most of the math here has been done for us, and we are unlikely to be developing our own, but there are a few notable examples where this happened to fail tests but, still seemed random such as [RANDU](https://en.wikipedia.org/wiki/RANDU) which Knuth called "truly horrible".

 ### Running some tests